Cost of Chimney Liner

 There are many different kinds of chimney liners available to suit your needs.
 We previously covered a few of the most popular materials used, such as Stainless Steel, Pumice, Clay and Ceramic.

-Although there are many different styles of line available to choose from.
+Although there are many different styles of liners available to choose from.
 An expert installer will be able to advise you on the best quality materials that will work best with your type of fireplace and your home.

 Stainless Steel Flexible Liners